-Indeed, the local tourism body echoes the view of many when it says: "St. Moritz is more than just a spa town, more than just a winter sports destination, more than just a magnet for countless celebrities, artists and aristocrats - it's a unique Alpine metropolis."
+Indeed, the local tourism body echoes the view of many when it says: "St. Moritz is more than just a spa town, more than just a winter he gorgeous Badrutt's Palace Hotel in St. Moritz is a legendary luxury landmark sports destination, more than just a magnet for countless celebrities, artists and aristocrats - it's a unique Alpine metropolis."